jamiegluk/jamiegl/README.md

 ## Known Issues

 - Content represents Jamie Lievesley in 2017, rather than 2020.
-- AJAX PHP files not included in repo.
+- \*.php and .htaccess files not included in repo.
+- .htaccess redirects not replicated in express.js test server.
 - Uses outdated and inlined jQuery and normalize.css dependencies.
+- Uses outdated and manually included "Firefox super responsive scroll" and "Stickyfill" dependencies.
 - Build process should be upgraded to use webpack.
 - Code is not minified.
+- Does not use TypeScript, SASS or HTML-templates.
 - > warning " > @prettier/plugin-php@0.14.0" has incorrect peer dependency "prettier@^1.15.0".
+- jamiegl.uk domain does not support HTTPS.
+- GitHub publish workflow not yet implemented.

 ## Contributing